XanderRiga/iracing_cog/README.md

 Want the bot in your discord?
 Click this link to add it: https://discord.com/oauth2/authorize?client_id=706222703664693308&scope=bot

-# Support
+# Support & Questions
-You can reach out to me on Discord as `Xander#1234` for help if something seems to be wrong
+Come to the discord [here](https://discord.gg/bAq8Ec5JPQ) for support

 # Examples
 ![Current Series](./fixtures/current_series.png)